faqihxdev/voice-typer/README.md

 I created this because I couldn't find a free solution that uses a locally run Whisper model (or any speech-to-text model) with a hotkey activation for easy interaction.
 Even if a solution exists, this was a cool project to work on.
 A hotkey, like holding Alt+X to record and release to transcribe, is an efficient way to control a speech-to-text model!
 It can type on any input, so as long as your cursor can access it, you can use VoiceTyper on it.
 With all the typing we do for LLMs, sometimes we want to explain things in detail, but typing it all out can feel long and tedious.
 Using voice is faster and more interactive.
 Now, the next few projects will be built even faster.
 Let's gooo!

+P.S.
+I've been using it ALOT, maybe too much, hopefully I still remember how to type with a keyboard.

 ## Features

 - Floating, draggable, minimal mic/close app interface